-Completing your pet’s bloodwork is an important step to diagnosing their illness.
-That being said, bloodwork is not only important in sick pets but also healthy pets may require them from time to time.
-At our hospital we perform all our lab work in-house which means you get results from blood tests much faster.
+Completing your pet’s bloodwork is an important step in diagnosing their illness.
+Bloodwork is not only important in sick pets but also in healthy pets and may be required from time to time.
+At our hospital, we perform all our lab work in-house which means you get results from blood tests much faster.

 Why do healthy pets need bloodwork done?